 You don’t need to be educated to degree-level to enter the industry as a developer.
-Instead, employers are looking for evidence of your technical and creative skills.
+Instead, employers are looking for evidence of your technical and creative skills – this is where our software developer bootcamp can help.
 The great news is that you will be creating this evidence throughout your course with us.

 Once you have harnessed a working knowledge of code and creating web pages (either from the front or back-end), and have a creative portfolio, you will be qualified for a role in coding.

 How long does it take to train as a developer?